 Popular Dollywood Restaurants

 We’ve told you about the most popular food at Dollywood, now it’s time to talk about the most popular Dollywood restaurants!
 Whether you’re looking for a quick bite to eat or a family meal, you can find the perfect place to eat at the theme park.
 In addition to the places listed above, some of the most popular Dollywood restaurants are Aunt Granny’s Restaurant, which serves an all-you-can-eat buffet, and Hickory House BBQ, which serves the best pork barbeque of any theme park in the country!
 Other places to eat at Dollywood include the Jukebox Junction Food Truck, Front Porch Cafe, and Dogs N Taters.
+If you’re in the mood for Mexican food at Dollywood, you’ll love Till & Harvest in the Wildwood Grove section of the park.
+This newer eatery offers fresh bowls and burritos with fire-grilled meats and fresh vegetables.
 You can’t go wrong anywhere you choose to dine at Dollywood!
 Check out all the Dollywood restaurants and decide what you want to try during your visit.

 Where to Stay Near Dollywood